bucs445fall2025/project-team-7/sprints/ch6_sprint/sprint_notes.md

 As a user, I want buttons to send requests or open chat windows for items directly from the main page.

-As a developer, I want to integrate the map API with backend data so that the item listings appear dynamically.

 ### Planning
 Come up with mainpage layout with requests, categories, etc.